A review of JetBlue Mint Cabin (Business Class)

 Despite some mishaps, I thought that the flight was very good and JetBlue is certainly innovating and created a very interesting business class product.
-Service was good, but you could tell it was a new concept and the crew were finding their way around, and doing a good job.
+Service was good, but you could tell it was a new concept and the crew were finding their way around, but doing a good job.
 At $599 each way, I thought it was extremely well priced and it delivered on the promise (assuming your seats work as advertised).
 Our bags were the first ones to get out on arrival and we were also ahead of schedule which is always good news.

 To find our more about JetBlue’s Mint Cabin, visit its website.